pwman3/pwman3/README.md

 ### Windows Users:

+Before installing pwman3 you need to install PyCrypto.
+To you can install PyCrypto with:

+    python setup install_pycrypto

+When done, issue:

+    python setup install

+If you are more picky than than than you can compile PyCrypto using the instruction bellow.

-You need to compile python-crypto using mingw, after you downloaded the source code of pycrypto and extracted it do the following inisde the source code direcotry:
+After you downloaded the source code of pycrypto and extracted it do the following inisde the source code direcotry:

     C:\Temp\pycrypto> python setup.py build -c mingw32